 Our board members are public health and business leaders from the countries we serve and the United States.
 The board provides governance and fiduciary oversight, sets policy, and assesses PATH's overall performance.

 - Jo Addy

 - Kevin Reilly

-Phyllis Campbell is the chairman, Pacific Northwest, for JPMorgan Chase & Co.
-Based in Seattle, she is the firm’s senior executive in Washington, Oregon, and Idaho; she also serves on JP Morgan Chase’s Executive Committee.
+Phyllis Campbell, MBA, is the chair, Pacific Northwest, for JPMorgan Chase & Co.
+Based in Seattle, she is the firm’s senior executive in Washington, Oregon, and Idaho; she also serves on JPMorgan Chase’s Executive Committee.
 Previously, she was president and CEO of The Seattle Foundation, the largest community foundation in Washington state, with nearly $600 million in charitable assets.
 Prior to that, she served as president and CEO of US Bank of Washington from 1993 to 2001.
 Under her leadership, the bank grew through acquisitions and strong marketing initiatives.